amineHorseman/images-web-crawler/readme.md

 dataset_builder = dataset_builder.DatasetBuilder()
 dataset_builder.rename_files(folder_path)
 ```
-This program will read all .jpg and .png files from folder_path, copy them to './cats/renamed' folder, and rename them according to this pattern: 1.jpg, 2.jpg, 3.jpg...
+This program will read all .jpg, .jpeg and .png files from folder_path, copy them to './cats/renamed' folder, and rename them according to this pattern: 1.jpg, 2.jpg, 3.jpg...

 You can also specify target_folder and accepted extensions by passing extra argument to the last command:
 ```